Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 He came out of retirement in 2016 at 40 years old to join Indian futsal side Kochi 5s.
 In 2018, he was named Egypt’s assistant manager.

 Garay was never a regular for Madrid and joined Benfica in 2011.
 He later moved to Zenit Saint Petersburg but returned to La Liga with Valencia.
-The defender is currently without a club after asking to be released in February 2020 following a serious knee injury.
+The defender has been without a club since asking to be released in February 2020 following a serious knee injury.

 He left Madrid for Marseille in 2009 and also played for Roma and Newell’s Old Boys before retiring in 2014.

-The former Manchester United man has since managed in Argentina with Godoy Cruz and Argentinos Juniors and spent three years in charge of Velez Sarsfield before resigning at the end of the 2020 campaign.
+The former Manchester United man has since become a very accomplished manager in Argentina with Godoy Cruz and Argentinos Juniors and spent three years in charge of Velez Sarsfield before resigning at the end of the 2020 campaign.

 Drenthe has an interesting CV, playing for a host of clubs including Everton, Reading, Sheffield Wednesday, Alania Vladikavkaz and Kayseri Erciyesspor.

 Surprisingly, he is still only 33 and spent last season with Sparta Rotterdam.
-Less surprisingly, they have not extended his contract, and he has now joined amateur outfit Kozakken Boys.
+Less surprisingly, they did not extend his contract, and he has since played for amateur outfit Kozakken Boys and, most recently, Racing Murcia in Spain’s convoluted third tier.

 Away from football, he has opened a clothing store and also briefly retired to release a rap song in 2017.